Lax formalism for Gelfand-Tsetlin integrable systems: Introduction

-A remarkable feature of the Gelfand-Tsetlin integrable systems is their connection with representation theory of Lie groups, Lie algebras, and geometric quantization, see for instance \cite{QUANTMULTFREE}.
+In this paper, we deal with the problem related to the formulation of the {\em Gelfand-Tsetlin integrable systems} on coadjoint orbits in terms of Lax pairs.
+The Gelfand-Tsetlin system was introduced in the 1980’s by Guillemin-Sternberg \cite{GELFORB}.
+They showed that for coadjoint orbits of the compact unitary Lie group ${\rm{U}}(n)$ the set of Poisson-commuting functions provided by a suitable application of Thimm's trick \cite{THIMM} defines a completely integrable system.
+The key point for the integrability of the Gelfand-Tsetlin systems is that the coadjoint action of ${\rm{U}}(n-1)$ on a coadjoint orbit of ${\rm{U}}(n)$ is {\em{coisotropic}}, see for instance \cite{INTMULT}.
+This last property also holds for coadjoint orbits of ${\rm{SO}}(n)$ (see also \cite{Heckman}) and, recently, a modern proof for the integrability of Gelfand-Tsetlin systems on coadjoint orbits of ${\rm{U}}(n)$ and ${\rm{SO}}(n)$ was given in \cite{Panyushev}.
+A remarkable feature of the Gelfand-Tsetlin systems is their relation with representation theory of Lie groups, Lie algebras, and geometric quantization, see for instance \cite{QUANTMULTFREE}.
 Also, this class of integrable systems has been playing an important role as a concrete model for the study of Lagrangian Floer theory on non-toric manifolds, e.g. \cite{NNU}, \cite{NU}, \cite{Cho}.

-It is worth observing that the key point for integrability of Gelfand-Tsetlin systems is that the coadjoint action of ${\rm{U}}(n-1)$ on a coadjoint orbit of ${\rm{U}}(n)$ is {\em{coisotropic}}, see for instance \cite{INTMULT}.
-Actually, Guillemin and Sternberg proved this assertion, for both ${\rm{U}}(n)$, and ${\rm{SO}}(n)$ (see also \cite{Heckman}), if the orbit in question is regular, the non-regular case being illustrated through examples.
-Recently, a modern proof for the integrability of Gelfand-Tsetlin systems in the non-regular coadjoint orbits of ${\rm{U}}(n)$ and ${\rm{SO}}(n)$ as was given in \cite{Panyushev}.
-In the setting of coadjoint orbits of ${\rm{Sp}}(n)$, since the action of ${\rm{Sp}}(n-1)$ on coadjoint orbits of ${\rm{Sp}}(n)$ is not coisotropic, from the standard approach of Thimm's trick we do not have integrability for Hamiltonian systems composed by collective Hamiltonians.
-In spite of this, in \cite{MEGUMI}, Harada showed by means of a different approach, which involves Thimm’s trick and classical limit procedure, how to obtain completely integrable systems on regular coadjoint orbits of ${\rm{Sp}}(n)$.

-In this paper, we deal with issues related to the formulation of the Gelfand-Tsetlin integrable systems on coadjoint orbits in terms of Lax pairs.
-A Lax pair $(L,P)$ for a Hamiltonian system $(M,\omega,H)$, consists of two matrix-valued functions on the phase space $(M,\omega)$ of the system, such that the Hamiltonian evolution equation of motion associated to a Hamiltonian $H \in C^{\infty}(M)$ can be written as a ``zero curvature equation", also known as {\em{Lax equation}}\footnote{ The story of Lax pairs begins in 1968 with the discovery by Lax \cite{Lax} of such a linear system for the ubiquitous KdV equation.
-In 1979 it was realised that the Lax pair could be interpreted as a zero curvature condition on an appropriate connection \cite{Zakharov}.
-For more details about the relation between the notion of zero curvature equation and the Lax equation, see for instance \cite[Chapter 9]{Guest}.}

-The notion of Lax pair is a new emergent language used in the study of integrability, and one of the most important features of this concept is its relation with the classical $r$-matrix, see see \cite{QUANTUM}.
-The classical $r$-matrix was introduced in late 1970’s by Sklyanin \cite{SKY}, as a part of a vast research program launched by L. D. Faddeev, which culminated in the discovery of the Quantum Inverse Scattering Method and of Quantum Groups, e.g. \cite{FEDDEV}.